M-J-Robbins/good-email-code/email-accessibility/aria-landmarks-in-html-email.md

 It is also possibel to set a label by using the `aria-labelledby` attribute, this is used to referance an `id` attribute applied to another element.
 However some email clients will edit the `id` value meaning the label no longer matches and won't be propperly connected to the landmark.

+It is also possible to set a label by using the `aria-labelledby` attribute, this is used to reference an `id` attribute applied to another element.
+However, some email clients will edit the `id` value, meaning the label no longer matches and won’t be properly connected to the landmark.